 - An INVALID result indicates that the control SPC failed.
-The sample was not properly processed or PCR is inhibited. - An ERROR result indicates that the Probe Check control failed and the assay was aborted possibly due to the reaction tube being filled improperly, a reagent probe integrity problem was detected, or because the maximum pressure limits were exceeded. - A NO RESULT indicates that insufficient data were collected.
+The sample was not properly processed or PCR is inhibited. - An ERROR result indicates that the Probe Check control failed and the test was aborted possibly due to the reaction tube being filled improperly, a reagent probe integrity problem was detected, or because the maximum pressure limits were exceeded. - A NO RESULT indicates that insufficient data were collected.
 For example, the operator stopped a test that was in progress. - If an External QC fails to perform as expected, repeat external control test and/or contact Cepheid for assistance.

-12.2 Retest Procedure
+Retest Procedure

 Repeat the test using a new cartridge (do not re-use the cartridge) and new Elution Reagent vial.
-When using a GeneXpert Dx instrument, start the test within 3 hours of adding the prepared sample to the cartridge.
-When using a GeneXpert Infinity system, be sure to start the test and put the cartridge on the conveyor within 30 minutes of adding the sample to the cartridge.
-Remaining shelf-life is tracked by the system by the Xpertise Software so that tests are initiated prior to the three hour on-board expiration.
+Start the test within 3 hours of adding the prepared sample to the cartridge.

 - 1. Remove the cartridge and Elution Reagent from the package. - 2.
 Gently mix the blood culture sample by hand.
 Do not vortex. - 3.
-Using the supplied fixed volume pipette (50μL), transfer the contents of the fixed volume pipette containing the positive blood culture sample to the Elution Reagent vial by following the steps below: - a.
-Firmly squeeze the top bulb of the pipette. - b.
+Using the supplied fixed volume pipette (50 $\mu$ L), transfer the contents of the fixed volume pipette containing the positive blood culture sample to the Elution Reagent vial by following the steps below: - a.
+Firmly squeeze the top bulb of the pipette.

+- b.
 While still squeezing, place the pipette tip into the sample. - c.
 With the pipette still in the sample, release pressure on bulb to fill pipette. - d.
 Place pipette tip over mouth of Elution Reagent vial. - e.
 Firmly squeeze the top bulb to empty the contents of the pipette into the Elution Reagent vial.
 It is normal for excess liquid to remain in the overflow bulb. - 4.
 Close the Elution Reagent cap and vortex at high speed for 10 seconds. - 5.
 Open the cartridge lid.
 Using a transfer pipette (not supplied), transfer the entire contents of the Elution Reagent vial to the Sample chamber of the Xpert MRSA/SA Blood Culture cartridge.
 See Figure 1. - 6.
 Close the cartridge lid and start the test.

-13 Limitations
+Limitations